Danika Lane | Madison, WI

 It was hard to get used to life in my new apartment, being alone, and it was painful to have to have time away from my daughter, when she would be with her dad.
 It took time, but I was finally able to view the time I had alone as an asset that I could work with.
 I became much more creative and prolific.
-It’s like I reached back into my creative self, the self that was always surrounded with art materials as a kid and always creating. "
+It’s like I reached back into my creative self, the self that was always surrounded with art materials as a kid and always creating.”

-"After the separation, I realized I had lost my ability to laugh.
+“After the separation, I realized I had lost my ability to laugh.
 It was like there was a physical barrier, almost where I had to say ‘haha’ when something was funny.
 I felt so empty for so long.
-Once I started to laugh again I knew I was on my way to recovery.
+Once I started to laugh again, I knew I was on my way to recovery.
 Rediscovering old pieces of my identity and being able to build on those and grow again.
-I slowly started to like I had shape again as a person.
+I slowly started to feel like I had shape again as a person.

 Talking to other mothers about their experiences with postpartum depression was really helpful to me in moving forward.
 I found a few moms that provided support and hope as I continued to learn how to take care of both myself and my daughter.

 I got back to my creativity and was very inspired by the idea of found art.
 I remembered back to this moment when I was a student at UW, and I found a little note on the back door of a bathroom stall in Memorial Union.
 It was tied to the little purse coat hook.
-It was a decorated Renoir quote and it said ‘The pain passes, but the beauty remains.’
+It was a decorated Renoir quote and it said, ‘The pain passes, but the beauty remains.’
 It found me in just the right moment.
 I loved the quote; I still have it and I keep it on my bathroom mirror.
 I also loved that connection with a stranger in that moment.
 So that stuck with me and incubated in my brain for years.

-At this time I was also really inspired by my young daughter, who had this fresh way of looking at the world.
-She was always finding treasures because she was always looking for them.
-And a treasure to a kid is a different kind, it’s like a shiny gum wrapper.
+A treasure to a kid is a different kind, it’s like a shiny gum wrapper.
 I think she helped me re-train my vision.
 As adults we’re kind of dulled to that opportunity to find something special or a little bit magical.

-I started thinking about found art, tiny treasures, and connecting to strangers - like random-acts-of-kindness.
+I started thinking about found art, tiny treasures, and connecting to strangers—like random acts of kindness.
 Suddenly I had this mental image of walking into an elevator, and there was a little bouquet of flowers on the floor.
 How surprising and joyful might that be?

 I wanted that kind of kindness or magic in my own life, so I decided to do my own ‘found art’ experiment.
 I went with the vision of flowers, thinking they’d probably be universally well-received, and could be low-impact.
 Flowers are biodegradable, and you can use recycled containers for vases.

-I made up six little vases with a note that said ‘If you find this, it’s for you!’
+I made up six little vases with a note that said, ‘If you find this, it’s for you!’
 I thought it could be cool to use social media for good, so I included the hashtag #fortheonewhofindsme.

 I went about my day, but I took the vases with me and set them down in different conspicuous places.
 I set the first one on the front steps of my apartment building and placed a few others out around the neighborhood.
 When I got home from running errands, the bouquet was gone!
 It was really exciting.
 I checked Instagram and saw someone had found it and taken a photo and used the hashtag!
-I was like, ‘Woah!
+I was like, ‘Whoa!
 This works!’